Pon-Dinesh-kumar/100-days-of-front-end/log.md

 Node.js and npm are powerful tools for server-side JavaScript development.
 Excited to dive deeper into building applications with these technologies!

 #100DaysOfCode #NodeJS #npm #JavaScript #WebDevelopment

+Day 47 [ DD.MM.YYYY ] - Introduction to Jest and Writing Tests

+Today's Progress:
+- Explored Jest, a popular JavaScript testing framework.
+- Learned how to write tests using Jest for improved code quality and reliability.

+Thoughts:
+Day 47 was dedicated to understanding the importance of testing and how Jest simplifies the process.
+Writing tests with Jest ensures that my code behaves as expected, leading to more robust applications.
+Looking forward to utilizing Jest for testing in future projects.

+Progress:
+I will be tracking my progress on this GitHub repository.

+#100DaysOfCode #Jest #JavaScript #Testing #CodeQuality